Temporally multiplexed ion-photon quantum interface via fast ion-chain transport: Introduction

-In contrast, single emitters, including trapped ions and neutral atoms, offer excellent local quantum information processing capability beside their natural interface with light at convenient wavelengths for quantum frequency conversion (QFC)~\cite{krutyanskiy2017polarisation,saha2023lownoise}, and the possibility of long-lived storage of entanglement~\cite{wang2021single,drmota2023robust}.
+In contrast, single emitters, including trapped ions and neutral atoms, offer excellent local quantum information processing capability besides their natural interface with light at convenient wavelengths for quantum frequency conversion (QFC)~\cite{krutyanskiy2017polarisation,saha2023lownoise}, and the possibility of long-lived storage of entanglement~\cite{wang2021single,drmota2023robust}.
 On the other hand, implementing a multiplexed light-matter interface with these systems is technically challenging.
-Towards overcoming this problem, a few multiplexing schemes have already been proposed for ion and atom-based quantum processors~\cite{huie2021multiplexed,li2024high,dhara2022multiplexed,ramette2022any}.
-The only reported experimental work, we are aware of, is the demonstration of multiplexing using a static three-ion chain~\cite{krutyanskiy2023multimode}.
-In view of the recent advances of the quantum CCD architecture~\cite{bowler2012coherent,pino2021demonstration,moses2023race}, a complementary approach to multiplexing is the process of ion-transport through a specific spatial location with maximized photon coupling efficiency.
+Towards overcoming this problem, a few multiplexing schemes have already been proposed for ion- and atom-based quantum processors~\cite{huie2021multiplexed,li2024high,dhara2022multiplexed,ramette2022any}.
+In view of the recent advances of the QCCD (quantum charge-coupled device) architecture~\cite{bowler2012coherent,pino2021demonstration,moses2023race}, a compatible approach to multiplexing is the process of ion-transport through a specific spatial location with maximized photon coupling efficiency.